Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Time-coarse grained dispersive spin readout

 \subsection{Numerical solutions to the EQME}

-To solve the TCG master equation for the driven dissipative spin-cavity system, we use the conditional Husimi representation $\overline{Q}^{ab}_{\mu}(\phi, n)$ of the density matrix $\overline{\rho}$ discussed in Appendix(\ref{Appx: Husimi representation}), where for any $\mu \in \{x, y, z\}$ there is a complete set of three independent functions for $(a,b) \in \{(0,0),(1,1),(0,1)\}$.
+To solve the TCG master equation for the driven dissipative spin-cavity system, we use the conditional Husimi representation $\overline{Q}^{ab}_{\mu}(\phi, n)$ of the density matrix $\overline{\rho}$ discussed in Appendix G of the Supplementary Materials\cite{supplement}, where for any $\mu \in \{x, y, z\}$ there is a complete set of three independent functions for $(a,b) \in \{(0,0),(1,1),(0,1)\}$.
 The TCG master equation then gets translated into a set of partial differential equations for $\overline{Q}^{ab}_{z}(\phi, n)$ which we solve numerically in this subsection.
-The same QME can also be solved by truncating the cavity mode Hilbert space or applying a cumulant expansion in the cavity quadrature variables, as we do in Section XX.
+The same QME can also be solved by truncating the cavity mode Hilbert space or applying a cumulant expansion in the cavity quadrature variables, as we do in \Sec{Sec: the readout problem}.
 Here we choose to numerically solve for the evolution of the conditional Husimi Q functions, to allow us to get physical insight into measured observables in a heterodyne measurement. $\overline{Q}^{aa}_{\mu}(\phi, n)$ can be interpreted as the joint probability distribution of the spin being found in state $|\sigma_{\mu} = a\rangle$ and the quadrature variables $(\phi, n)$ measured in an an ideal heterodyne record~\cite{Muller_Evading_Vacuum_Noise, STENHOLM1992233, Shapiro_quantum_theory_optical_communication}.
 The resulting solutions are closely related to experimental observables and can be conveniently used to infer the mutual information between the spin state and the cavity mode pointers.

 In the rest of this subsection, we first demonstrate the convergence of the TCG perturbation theory by comparing solutions to the EQME at different orders with that obtained by directly time-coarse graining the exact numerical solution to the microscopic von-Neumann equation.
 Once the TCG method has been validated, we continue to discuss details of the spin dynamics, relating numerical results to the analytical formulas presented in Subsection \ref{Subsec: bath effects}.
 In particular, we focus on how the cavity state affects the dephasing, relaxation, and excitation of the spin.
 Finally, we take a closer look at the cavity mode dynamics and how it is conditioned by the spin state.
 The impact of higher-order TCG corrections on the cavity mode cumulants is emphasized.
 All the simulations presented in this subsection are performed assuming $\tau = 3\textrm{ns}$ as well as all the other parameter values in Eq.(\ref{Eq: dispersive parameters}).